 Through the years, she has consulted with the Ministry of Education in Nigeria, hosted youth leadership and teacher training workshops, developed active learning strategy manuals integrated into state curriculums (MOE, 2016, 2020); Designed relevant, context-specific, research-based toolkits on gender and technology used to train teachers from 13 countries ( IREX, 2015); Managed administrative tasks for top lawyers in the country (DLA Piper, 2013-2014); Facilitated adult learning for college students, and provided research and administrative support to a sociology professor for a published research ( MSU, 2012-2013).

 Damilola received her BA in Sociology from Morgan State University, and her MA in International Training and Education at American University, Washington, DC.
 As the founder of ETRAssociates, she applies her skills, knowledge and experiences to serving the Nigerian society by developing programs that are relevant, context specific, transformative, and sustainable.

-Over the course of her career, Damilola hopes to contribute to building Education systems and furthering African development in as many ways as present themselves.
+Over the course of her life and work, Damilola hopes to contribute to building Education systems and furthering the development of African institutions and leadership.
 She enjoys family vacations, politics, reading, traveling, theater, canoeing, and coffee.